TuringDisciple/turingdisciple.github.io/about.md

 ---

 ### About
-I'm a Software Engineer with an interest in programming language design and theory, high-performance computing and computer architecture
+I'm a Software Engineer with an interest in compilers and HPC

 My github can be found [here](https://www.github.com/nasherm).